Chamonix HC

-Chamonix Hockey Club was a French ice hockey team based in Chamonix that last played in the Ligue Magnus in 2015.
-The team is also known as "Chamois de Chamonix" (Chamonix Chamois).
+Chamonix Hockey Club was a French professional ice hockey team based in Chamonix that last played in the Ligue Magnus in 2015.
+The team is also known as Chamois de Chamonix (Chamonix Chamois).

 With 30 championship titles, Chamonix was the most successful French club in ice hockey.

 The team was founded in 1910.
 In 2010, the club celebrated its 100th birthday.

 In 2016, the team merged with Pingouins de Morzine-Avoriaz to form the Pionniers De Chamonix-Morzine.